Array#rotate

 Performance Note

-rotate has O(n) time complexity because it creates a new array and copies all elements.
-The space complexity is also O(n) due to the new array allocation.
+rotate has O(n) time complexity because it creates a new collection and copies all elements.
+The space complexity is also O(n) due to the new copy allocation.

-rotate! has the same time complexity but avoids allocation since it modifies the array in place (O(n) time, O(1) extra space).
+rotate! has the same time complexity but avoids allocation since it modifies the list in place (O(n) time, O(1) extra space).

 See Also